apkudo/niagra/README.md

 If `-d` is passed, then niagrad will run in debug mode, and will not daemonize.
 In this case servers that have been started by niagra will be able to print to standard-output and standard-error.

 The config file is a simple plain text format.
-There must be exactly one `command` line. `user` and `copies` are optional, with a maximum of one.
-There should be one or more `socket` lines.
-(Strictly speaking none are needed, however this somewhat defeats the purpose!).
-Zero or more `file` lines are allowed.
+There must be exactly one `command` line. `user`, `copies`, and `environment` lines are optional, with a maximum of one each.
+Zero or more `socket` and `file` lines are allowed.
+Additionally, zero or more `app-` prefixed lines are allowed - these are passed through to the app as application-specific variables.

     command: command-to-run
     user: username